cakephp/docs/en/development/configuration.rst

 CakePHP Core Configuration
 --------------------------

-The Configure class is used to manage a set of core CakePHP configuration variables.
+The :php:class:`Configure` class is used to manage a set of core CakePHP configuration variables.
 These variables can be found in ``app/Config/core.php``.
 Below is a description of each variable and how it affects your CakePHP application.